-There had been no question about the authorship of the Pastoral Epistles until the early nineteenth century, when the first attack came by Schiermacher (1807) and J.E.C.
+There had been no question about the authorship of the Pastoral Epistles until the early nineteenth century, when the first attack came from Schiermacher (1807) and J.E.C.
 Schmid (1804).
-Since then many others have followed suit.
+Since then, many others have followed suit.
 Some have denied Pauline authorship, but have sought to retain a few fragments.

 Since the end of the nineteenth century, scholars have suggested they were by an unknown author in the second century.
 However, these three letters contain many specific references to places, people and events.
 Small detailed characteristics of Paul would not be copied by an imitator.
 Others have said the letters are not by Paul, but contain genuine personal fragments from Paul.
 However there are too many personal details for this to be true, like the references to Timothy's mother and grandmother (2 Tim 1:5).
 The cloak at Troas (2 Tim 4:13) would mean nothing to anyone other than Timothy.
 Also no one knows how the fragments would have been kept, and who put them together.
 Another suggestion is that Paul was the author, but he used an amanuensis who was given a free hand, possibly Luke.